 Coughing is a healthy reflex that helps clear the airways.
-A severe or lingering cough requires medical treatment, but many coughs are caused by viruses that just need to run their course.
+A severe cough or one that lasts more than a week requires a medical checkup.
+But many coughs are caused by a

 - If your child develops a "barky" or "croupy" cough, sit in a steamy bathroom together for about 20 minutes.

 - Offer plenty of fluids (breast milk or formula for babies; cool water and juice for older kids).
 Avoid carbonated or citrus drinks that may irritate a raw throat.

 - Run a cool-mist humidifier in your child's bedroom.

 - Use saline (saltwater) nose drops to relieve congestion.

 - Never give cough drops (a choking hazard) to young kids or cough or cold medicine to kids under 6 years of age.

 - has severe cough spasms or attacks, wheezing, or stridor (a high-pitched sound when breathing in)

 - has a cough that lasts 3 weeks, gets worse, happens the same time every year, or seems caused by something specific (such as pollen, dust, pets, etc.)